 No, all PCs are limited to IRQs 00-15, even the latest PCs have this limitation.
 However, devices such as a SCSI (small computer system interface) card and a USB port can support multiple devices with one IRQ.
 With USB it can have up to 127 devices connected at once.

 IRQs not recommended

-When connecting devices it is recommended that you stay away from IRQ 9 which is a cascade port with IRQ 2.
-However, it is a good idea to assign devices that you wish to move and do not plan to use to IRQ 9 to allow extra IRQs for a device you may plan to use.
-A good example of this recommendation is moving the MPU-401 device, which is a midi device used for musical keyboards.
+When connecting devices, we recommend you stay away from IRQ 9, the cascade port with IRQ 2.
+However, it's a good idea to assign devices you want to move and do not plan to use to IRQ 9 to allow extra IRQs for a device you may plan to use.
+A good example of this recommendation is moving the MPU-401 device, a midi device used for musical keyboards.